Anwesenheit (Presence), 2022

 Four rooms, one after each other, form a dark and long corridor.

-From far I see in the last room a pile of soil,
+I see in the last room a pile of soil,

 the shivering lights of candles and of a video projection on a wall.